Gaius-Augustus/GALBA/README.md

 Overview running GALBA
 ====================================

 GALBA mainly features semi-unsupervised, protein sequence evidence data supported training of AUGUSTUS with integration of extrinsic evidence in the final gene prediction step.
 GALBA can be used either with Miniprot or GenomeThreader as protein spliced aligner.

-![galba2-sidetrack-b\[fig5\]](docs/figs/galba2_gth.png)
+Miniprot is our preferred aligner because it continues to undergo development and it is faster than GenomeThreader.

+![galba-miniprot\[fig1\]](docs/figs/galba_miniprot.png)

-Figure a: training AUGUSTUS on the basis of spliced alignment information from proteins of a very closely related species against the target genome with Miniprot or GenomeThreader.
+Figure a: training AUGUSTUS on the basis of spliced alignment information from proteins of a very closely related species against the target genome with miniprot.

+![galba-gth\[fig2\]](docs/figs/galba_gth.png)

+Figure b:training AUGUSTUS on the basis of spliced alignment information from proteins of a very closely related species against the target genome with GenomeThreader.

 Installation